 Genetic factors increase the chances of developing high blood pressure in an individual.
 Having a family history of high blood pressure increases the risk of developing high blood pressure in a person.

-Diabetes is also classified among the causes of high blood pressure in women, as diabetes is a common disease that increases the possibility of high pressure due to the excessive accumulation of sugar within the blood vessels.
+also categorized diabetes Among the causes of high blood pressure in women, diabetes is a common disease that increases the likelihood of high blood pressure due to the excessive accumulation of sugar within the blood vessels.

 In many cases, the cause of high pressure remains unknown and is known as primary hypertension, which is often attributed to genetic causes related to the nature of the female body.

 As for high blood pressure caused by the presence of diagnosed diseases As an overactive thyroid Or kidney disease, then the condition is known as secondary hypertension.

 Knowing the cause of high blood pressure helps in developing an appropriate treatment plan, as there are many medications that are used to treat high blood pressure in women.

 High blood pressure is a common health problem among adults.
 According to the statistics of the World Health Organization, the proportion of people with high blood pressure around the world is estimated at more than one billion people with a tendency to rise.

 Causes of high blood pressure during pregnancy

 High blood pressure is a common thing that appears in pregnant women and should be given special attention because it may affect the health of the mother or the fetus in her womb.

 High blood pressure does not necessarily lead to serious complications for a pregnant woman, but it is preferable to keep the woman under observation during pregnancy for fear of complications that affect her health or the health of the fetus inside the womb.